This month we will focus on one of the key healthy lifestyle habits: Exercise.

 Exercise is NOT only for people who want to lose weight.
 This month we will explore ALL the other reasons that moving your body is highly relevant at all stages of life.
 By the end of this series, you will see why exercise will be part of your healthy habits for life.

 Just because we say “exercise” doesn't mean you have to go to the gym!
 So, I would prefer to say “Move Your Body.”
 Let's face it if you have to mow my lawn you are getting a serious workout (we live in the hills and mountains of Tennessee, and our yard is NOT flat… in fact, I say it's a triple black diamond for those of you who ski!)
 Movement is good for you, so do what you love!
-Bowling, tennis, skiing, gardening, archery and dancing are good exercise.
-Even horseback riding is exercise for the rider as it strengthens the core, inner thigh muscles, increases balance and coordination.
+Bowling, tennis, skiing, gardening, archery, and dancing are good exercises.
+Even horseback riding is an exercise for the rider as it strengthens the core, inner thigh muscles, increases balance, and coordination.

 *edited 4/30/17 For the entire month I have been working out 5 days per week and loving it!
 My daughter Haley gave me a workout plan that is so detailed, even I can follow it!
 What I love about it is that there is a video for every single move!
 I take it into the “women's only” section of my gym and do the exercises while watching them on my phone.
 This is almost what I'd call a “workout for dummies” cause I am no expert when it comes to the gym!
 I love it though and I really believe I can stick with it!

 Not part of the challenge but keeping a log of your exercise will help you stay accountable to yourself and your friends.
 I find it easier to use an app for logging workouts.
 There are so many apps I love for fitness; my latest fave is the Jillian Michaels app.
 I also use MyFitnessPal and Cronometer apps for keeping up with my food log when necessary.